systemd/mkosi/mkosi/resources/mkosi.md

 : Takes a comma separated list of colon separated path pairs.
 The first path of each pair refers to a directory to mount from the host.
 The second path of each pair refers to the directory where the source directory should be mounted when running scripts.
-Every target path is prefixed with the current working directory and all build sources are sorted lexicographically by their target before mounting so that top level paths are mounted first.
-When using the `mkosi-chroot` script ( see the **Scripts** section), the current working directory with all build sources mounted in it is mounted to `/work/src` inside the image's root directory.
+Every target path is prefixed with `/work/src` and all build sources are sorted lexicographically by their target before mounting, so that top level paths are mounted first.
+If not configured explicitly, the current working directory is mounted to `/work/src`.

 `BuildSourcesEphemeral=`, `--build-sources-ephemeral=`